winnieyangwannan/RippleTagging/_projects/1_project.md

 Fig 2.
 Spatial tuning curve of example cells.
 </div>
 {% details Click here to read the full figure legend. %}
-The firing rate in space (linearized position on the figure-8 maze) of 6 example neurons across different trials in one representative session.
+The firing rate in space (linearized position on the figure-8 maze) of 3 example neurons across different trials in one representative session.
 The tuning curves were color-coded by trial block number (cold color for early trials and warm color for late trials).
-For each example cell, its firing rates as a function of the linearized position (from 0 to 200-cm) for each of the two arms of the figure-8 maze were plotted separately.
-Most cells exhibited rate remapping or global remapping across the two arms of the radial arm maze.
+For each example cell, its firing rates as a function of the linearized position (from 0 to 200-cm) were plotted.

-(A) Two example cells that fired with higher firing rates during early trials.
-(Left) left arm trials.
+(A) An example cell that fired with higher firing rates during early trials.
-(Right) right arm trials.

-(B) Two example cells that fired with higher firing rate during late trials.
+(B) An example cell that fired with higher firing rate during late trials.

-(C) Two example cells with place field remapping across trials.
+(C) An example cell with place field remapped across trials.
 {% enddetails %}

 ---